ColetteDufficy/colettedufficy.github.io/README.md

 # Welcome to my portfolio

 Hello world!
-This is my readme ive created a new branch cxalled notaminbranch, becuase i was already on Main
+This is my readme ive created a new branch called notmainbranch, because i was already on 'Main'